kvietcong/le-custom/README.md

 - Adding `export <Variable Name>=<Value>` to your `.bashrc` or `.zshrc` seems to block mouse clicking (confirmed in vim) (To solve)

+- You can sync Linux and Windows time with `timedatectl set-local-rtc 1 --adjust-system-clock` on Linux

 - I use Arch btw XD